Visit to Q’eros

 He nodded again, unconvincingly.
 Fabian explained that Roberto had probably never been to a doctor in his life.
 I thought about Benito’s wife and her hacking cough.
 These were people who relied on herbal remedies to cure almost all ailments.

 Fabian, Benito, and I continued our walk through the snow and up a slight hill.
-When we got to top of the hill, Benito pulled out his chuspa, a small bag used to store coca leaves, and passed us each a bunch of dry leaves.
+When we got to top, Benito pulled out his chuspa, a small bag used to store coca leaves, and passed us each a bunch of dry leaves.
 I took 3 of the least crushed, and made my own k’intu, placing the offering beneath a small stone so it wouldn’t blow away.
 Benito masticated on his wad with gusto, his lips blackened from decades of daily chewing.
 We sat there until the snow covered our ponchos.

 We walked down the hill to Benito’s house and the chill began to set in.
 Unless we were able to keep moving, it was going to be impossible to stay warm.
 I joined Benito’s wife inside by her small cooking fire until the smoke became unbearable.
 I tried pacing outside but I couldn’t chase away the cold.
 As soon as the sun had set, Fabian and I went back to our shed and prepared for another uncomfortable night.